🇦🇺 Australia

 Renderer (Solid Plaster) Visa Pathway Australia

-Renderers (solid plaster) access two primary visa pathways to Australia: the 482 Temporary Skill Shortage visa for temporary work, or the 186 Employer Nomination Scheme for permanent residence.
-Both require TRA skills assessment and employer sponsorship.
+Solid plasterers can migrate to Australia via the 482 Temporary Skill Shortage visa or 186 Employer Nomination Scheme for permanent residency.
+Both require TRA skills assessment and relevant experience.
+Pathways typically take 12–18 months from application to visa grant.

 Key Facts